 Core Concepts

-The five concepts every PraxisJS application is built on — components, reactivity, JSX, lifecycle, and async data.
+The core concepts every PraxisJS application is built on — components, reactivity, JSX, lifecycle, async data, portals, and document head management.

 Core Concepts